migasfree/migasfree-swarm/README.md

 * In Docker, volumes provide data persistence by allowing data generated and used by containers to be stored outside the container's lifecycle.
 Even if a container is deleted or recreated, volumes persist on the host’s filesystem, ensuring that data is not lost.
 This allows containers to securely and efficiently access shared or persistent data, such as databases or configuration files, beyond the container's lifespan.

-  1. Migasfree Swarm uses two `local volumes` for storage:
+  1. Migasfree Swarm uses two **local volumes** for storage:

-     * `database volume`: Stores the PostgreSQL database.
+     * `database` volume: Stores the PostgreSQL database.

-     * `datastore volume`: Stores the Redis database.
+     * `datastore` volume: Stores the Redis database.

-     You can specify on which node of the Swarm cluster these volumes should reside by using `labels on the nodes`.
+     You can specify on which node of the Swarm cluster these volumes should reside by using **labels on the nodes**.
 The labels are:

      * for the PostgreSQL volume.